rmsk2/mobilenotifier/readme.md

 ]
 ```

-This software assumes that there is an IFTTT webhook for each recipient of type `IFTTT` which can be called via the following URL `https://maker.ifttt.com/trigger/{address}/with/key/{IFTTT_API_KEY}`.

 The address book is persisted in the database and can be managed through mobilenotifier's web UI.
 Alternatively the contents of the address book can be changed through the environment variable
 `MN_ADDR_BOOK`.
 If it is set to a base64 encoded JSON string (having the structure described above) then the values contained in the JSON data are merged into the database.
 Setting this variable
 is optional and should only be done during development.